Darshan-netha/A-Basic-Report-on-SalesData/README.md

 ## Project Overview

 This project focuses on performing basic data analysis using Python and the pandas library.
+The goal is to work with a real dataset, perform simple calculations, and generate a clean report that highlights key business insights.
 The goal is to analyze a sales dataset and extract useful insights such as:

 * Total Sales Amount